Ernanm280/ticket-lifecycle/README.md

 <br>
 <br>

-3. Located the newly created ticket and observe its properties:
+3. Locate the newly created ticket and observe its properties:
   - Priority
   - Department
   - SLA
   - Assigned To

+Observed that John can only view the ticket and leave an internal note.

 <img width="946" height="436" alt="Screenshot 2026-02-27 213429" src="https://github.com/user-attachments/assets/ff1fe950-2759-4482-a9c5-c3369dcfef9c" />